-My aviation career began in 2013 in Sacramento, CA. I think I represent a smaller group of pilots out there when I say this, flying was not something I always dreamt about doing since I was young.
+My aviation career began in 2013 in Sacramento, CA. Let me start off by saying that flying was not something I always dreamt about.
+I have found, however, the job to be very rewarding and I have become very passionate about safety and CRM.
 Before I talk about my path to the airlines here is a little background about where I started.

 My dream was to become a professional soccer player.
 The game was everything to me.
-Thirteen years of soccer came to an abrupt halt during my freshman year of college.
-Of all things to turn my world upside down, a blood clot had developed in my subclavian vein.
-Surgery, blood thinners and physical therapy forced me to reevaluate my goals in life.
-I chose to hang my cleats up and focus on school.
+Thirteen years of soccer ended during my freshman year at American River College.
+A blood clot that required surgery, blood thinners and physical therapy forced me to reevaluate my goals in life.
+I chose to hang up my cleats and focus on school.

-Because I was unsure about my future I joined the American Marketing Association on campus.
+While earning my degree, I also joined the American Marketing Association.
 I wasn’t interested in Marketing, necessarily.
 I was more intrigued by their slogan for the year: Build Your Own Brand.
 I loved that organization.
-It was the foundation of my professional development, and just a blast to be apart of.
+It was the foundation of my professional development and we also had a lot of fun together.

-After graduating from CSULB, I worked for Hub Group, a transportation logistics company, brokering and managing truck loads of products like Starbucks Coffee, Samsung TVs, C&H Sugar, Sodium Bicarbonate, you name it.
-10 months later, I found myself experiencing that same feeling I had about engineering.
-This time, I had to dig deep.
-I was done settling.
-I needed a career that I was going to be passionate about.
-Not an easy task with the limited experience I had, but eventually it came to me.
+After graduating from CSULB, I worked for Hub Group, a transportation logistics company, brokering and managing truck loads of products like Starbucks Coffee, Samsung TVs, C&H Sugar, groceries, you name it.
+But it was not the right fit.

-I remembered back at CSULB one of my friend’s roommates was playing MS Flight Sim.
+While I was attending CSULB one of my friend’s roommates was playing MS Flight Sim.
 Although just a computer game, I began daydreaming about being a pilot.
 It seemed like such an unrealistic dream at the time.
-It wasn’t long before I snapped myself back to reality and didn’t think about it until that familiar feeling came back that day in the office at Hub Group.
+It wasn’t long before I snapped myself back to reality and didn’t think about it until that familiar feeling came back one day at the office.

 Nine months later, after reaching stability and following all of the FAA’s instructions, I was reissued another 1st Class Medical.

 This time I decided to earn my PPL at a school next door to ATP so I could work part-time.
 This decision served me well.
-I was able to assimilate the information at my own pace while I made some money on the side.
+I was able to assimilate the information at my own pace while making some money on the side.

 Six months later I graduated from ATP’s 100 Hour Multi-engine Program and was fortunate to be assigned to the Sacramento training center as a CFI.
 I spent the next two years teaching mainly between the Sacramento and Oakland training centers and a short stint in Riverside.